bolorundurowb/danwo-db/README.md

 # danwo-db

-A test NoSQL database engine created in C# as a learning experiment
+A test NoSQL database engine created in C# as a learning experiment.

+Following the same project implemented in Golang detailed in https://betterprogramming.pub/build-a-nosql-database-from-the-scratch-in-1000-lines-of-code-8ed1c15ed924